 For better appearance and longer carpet life, try to reduce the amount of traffic on these areas or use small rugs in front of heavily used chairs or furniture.
 Remove and clean these rugs while vacuuming the primary carpet or rug.
 You should occasionally move furniture and reverse area rugs.
-Although some change will eventually occur in the texture of your carpet, reducing the wear on paths and in front of furniture will slow this change.
+Although some change will eventually occur in the texture of your carpeting, reducing the wear on paths and in front of furniture will slow this change.

 Matting or Crushing

 Crushing is the loss of pile thickness because of foot traffic.
 Crushing is not considered a manufacturing defect unless it is specifically cited in the manufacturer’s warranty.
 Regular vacuuming may help reduce crushing that result from traffic.
 Manufacturers’ definitions of crushing may vary.
-If you are going to walk on it crushing or matting is going to happen
+If you are going to walk on it crushing or matting is going to happen.

 Color loss from fading